 Chapter 7 Bankruptcy

-Anteski Law Firm handles bankruptcy cases in Fort Smith, Fayetteville, and Little Rock, Arkansas.
+Anteski Law Firm acts as a debt relief agency and handles bankruptcy cases in Fort Smith, Fayetteville, and Little Rock, Arkansas.
 All bankruptcy cases are filed in Federal Court.
 Bankruptcy protects consumers from their creditors collections attempts.
 If you are in debt and your finances are out of control, filing for bankruptcy may solve your problems.
 Bankruptcy gives you a fresh start by eliminating and/or restructuring your debt.
 Before you file bankruptcy, you must take a consumer credit counseling course.
 Then, after you file bankruptcy, you must take a debtor education course.
 Often, these courses are taken over the telephone or the internet in less than one hour.
 You will have your certificate of completion of each course emailed to your attorney, who will file the certificates in your bankruptcy case.

 Chapter 7 and Chapter 13 are the two (2) most common types of bankruptcies.
 If you are a family farmer or a business owner, ask me about the other types of bankruptcy that may be available for you to file.